 Gabrielle Breugelmans, Director of Research at the Access to Medicine Foundation joins a panel discussion at the World Vaccine Congress Europe on Tuesday 29 October in Barcelona.

-The World Vaccine Congress is the largest and most established vaccine meeting of its kind, with over 200 leading speakers from the biopharma industry, and more than 700 attendees.
-Part of this year’s conference focuses on the increasing global threat of antimicrobial resistance.
+The increasing global threat of antimicrobial resistance will be a key focus at this year's conference.
 Other topics include the commercial and scientific issues in manufacturing, clinical trials, regulation, immune profiling and human vaccines including influenza, and therapeutic and emerging disease vaccines.

 Gabrielle joins the panel discussion: ‘Harmonising priorities in Europe: Role of public health, government strategies and industry to halting the AMR crisis – do we have a consistent message?’
 The panel will explore how regulatory and access policies can be used to strengthen utilisation of vaccines in our international action plans to address AMR.